jpreecedev/developerhandbook/src/content/blog/webpack/configure-webpack-4-hmr-scratch/index.md

 ---
-layout: post
 title: How to configure Webpack Hot Module Reloading (HMR) using Node.js API
 description: Ever needed to configure Webpack Hot Module Reloading (HMR) from scratch using the Node.js API?
 It's a pain.
-date: 2019-04-04
+pubDate: 2019-04-04
-categories: ['Webpack', 'webpack-intro-series']
+categories: ["Webpack", "webpack-intro-series"]
 seriesTitle: Intro to Webpack mini series
-featuredImage: './webpack.png'
+heroImage: /assets/webpack.png
-group: 'Software Development'
+group: "Software Development"
 ---

 You recently had some reason, probably work related, to configure Webpack from scratch using the Node API.
 This is because of _reasons_ (for example, you are moving your Webpack configuration into an NPM package), and you found the documentation somewhat lacking!!